kubedb/docs/docs/guides/db2/quickstart/rbac.md

   namespace: demo
 ```

-This object binds the Role `quick-db2` with the ServiceAccount `quick-db2`, granting the defined permissions to the ServiceAccount.
+This object binds the Role `quick-db2` with the ServiceAccount `quick-db2`, granting the coordinator the necessary permissions to perform health checks.

 ## Verify DB2 is Running